 And I shall see Him face to face, And tell the story—saved by grace; And I shall see Him face to face, And tell the story—saved by grace.9

 - Christ says that although we are weak, the Almighty Spirit is here to help us.
-When we don’t know what to pray for or how to pray rightly the Spirit prays for us in ways that cannot be put into words.10 The Holy Spirit prays for all God’s people; I love this!
+When we don’t know what to pray for or how to pray rightly the Spirit prays for us in ways that cannot be put into words.10 The Holy Spirit prays for all God’s people.
+I love this!
 God our Father knows what we need before we ask.
 God the Son intercedes for us on His throne in Heaven.
 And God the Spirit is down here in us and with us, comforting, counseling, guiding, and praying for us.
 So when Jesus’ people pray we join in a Trinitarian conversation that’s been going on before time began.
 Amazing!
 God encourages us to press on in following Christ, because it’s easy to get discouraged in this fallen world.
 So the Lord urges us to keep concentrating on our glorious future with Him to help us serve Him here and now.
 Thanks be to God!
 He gives us the victory.
 And He says, stand firm.
 Let nothing move you.
-Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.11
+Always give yourselves fully to the Lord’s work, because you know that your labor in the Lord is not in vain.11

 Spirit, strength of all the weak, Giving courage to the meek, Teaching faltering tongues to speak; Hear us, Holy Spirit.

 Elisabeth Elliot said that the deepest things she learned in her life came through suffering.
-When her husband Jim died, the Spirit of God brought to her mind the words: “I, I am the LORD, and besides me there is no Savior.”
+When her husband Jim died, the Spirit of God brought to her mind God’s words: “I, I am the LORD, and besides me there is no Savior.”
 She was raised in a faithful Christian family, so she had heard that truth all her life.
 But now the experience of God’s help became living and powerful to her when she was in the bottom of the barrel, in dark tunnels.
 She said that the lesson: “I am the Lord” ought to be one that we learn without going through deep waters, but apparently there isn’t any other way.13

 Prayer: Heavenly Father, you are the everlasting God, the Creator of the ends of the earth.
 You never grow tired or weary and your understanding no one can fathom.
 You give strength to the weary and power to the weak.
 We hope in you, Lord.
 Make us soar on wings like eagles, run and not grow weary, walk and not be faint.
 Help us we pray in Jesus’ name.
 Amen.